NirAharon/TAU_DL_Project_304977861_317179000/README.md

   Extarct the .rar files to directory "Datasets\VEDAI\Vehicules512".

-  Copy the following excel files to "VEDAI" directory
+  Copy the following excel files to "Datasets\VEDAI" directory

     • vedaiTrain.csv